 Prof Peter Cameron is Director of CEPMLP, a specialist centre for international law and policy, economics and management for the extractive and energy industries.
 CEPMLP is internationally recognised as a source of advice and education on good governance and best practice within the energy sector.

-Prof Annalu Waller OBE leads the Augmentative and Alternate Communication (AAR) Research Group in Computing, specialising in designing communication systems for and with nonspeaking individuals.
+Prof Annalu Waller OBE leads the Augmentative and Alternate Communication (AAC) Research Group in Computing, specialising in designing communication systems for and with nonspeaking individuals.

 Dr Graham Pullin is course director for Digital Interaction Design at DJCAD and researcher in interaction and product design, with a focus on design for disability.